gr_list concept needs to be improved

 - I've made a patch already which can restore the login information for INT objects which are never cached anyways.
 However, this requires loading the full template (which is luckily stored in the cache, so it should not need to be re-parsed again).

-#3 Updated by Michael Stucki about 12 years ago
+Updated by Michael Stucki almost 14 years ago

 Idea 2: Introduce new flag which indicates if a page needs personalization, authorization (on page level), or none of both.

 The flag has a default value and can be changed by extensions (similar to $TSFE->set_no_cache()).

 If none of both is needed, then the gr_list of the page in the cache is set to "0,-3" (todo: maybe "0" is enough?) which means: No page access check is needed.